FMCSA Revokes More ELDs as Enforcement Efforts Continue

 The agency has not yet announced exactly how the updated system will work or whether self-certification will eventually change.

-Motor carriers can review the current registered and revoked ELD lists on FMCSA’s official ELD website.
+Motor carriers can review current registered and revoked devices through the FMCSA’s official ELD website as the agency continues expanding enforcement efforts against non-compliant providers.

 Related Articles: